-The appearance of retaining and foundation walls in Catalonia/Europe is a result of 2 conditions which influence construction.
-The first is construction technology, meaning that a lack of heavy equipment, concrete block, and concrete systems resulted in a wall that was not simply a veneer but a true structural section.
+The appearance of retaining and foundation walls in Catalonia and other settings in Southern Europe is a result of two (2) conditions which influence construction.
+The first is construction technology, meaning that a lack of heavy equipment, concrete block, and concrete systems resulted in a wall that was not simply a veneer, but a true structural section.
 Also, the total dependence on human labor to place and transport the stones set a range of feasible sizes that could be used for construction.
 The second is material which means that most stone was gathered close to the ground surface, giving the rock a mottled matrix of color.
 The fact that poured in place concrete was not generally employed means that the foundations were stone, making the entire wall a gravity wall.
 The larger foundation stones rose up from the ground, making the base course of the wall construction.
 The highly irregular nature of gathered stones (varying size and shape) meant that constant course leveling was necessary to maintain structural integrity.
 The level continuity of courses is essential to structural strength.
 More specifically, these aspects of wall appearance are:

 - Coursing Patterns: Proper coursing is achieved with highly irregular stones.
 The constant use of smaller stones in between larger ones is helpful to maintain course leveling.
-The stones should be laid in a manner that sets the stone on its broader/ flatter face.
-Stones should not set vertically or at odd angles but lay within the wall just as they would lie on the ground.
-This gives the wall section a basic stability.
-Therefore the course pattern must be structural.
-A structural course pattern has the following qualities: - i.
+All stones in retaining walls shall be laid in a manner that sets the stone on its broader / flatter face.
+Stones set vertically or at odd angles shall be avoided and prohibited, but shall lay within the wall just as they would lie on the ground.
+This gives the wall section basic stability.
+Therefore, the course pattern must be structural.
+A structural course pattern has the following qualities:

+- i.
 Larger stones are laid within the wall just as they would lay on the ground. - ii.
 Placement of a larger stone on another larger stone employs the use of smaller stones to level irregularities in the larger stone form, thereby creating a relatively level resting place for the larger stone being set.

-Straightness:
+- Straightness: